 - Keep your aftercare routine simple and consistent

 Many locals prefer starting a peel series in the cooler months when outdoor exposure feels easier to manage.
-Your esthetician can help you time it based on your schedule, not an ideal calendar.
+Susie can help you time it based on your schedule, not an ideal calendar.

 Chemical Peels for Fort Lauderdale’s Diverse Skin Tones